smirik/resonances-fortran/Readme.md

     "allow_plotting" - allow plotting graphics
     (works when creating metadata is allowed too)

+    "plot_all" - if plotting is allowed, all graphics for all cases (even circulations) will be drawn

     "dispose_metadata" - delete metadata after using
     (because it can take a lot of disk memory